View full guide »

 Failure to comply with any of these obligations gives rise to significant remedies for franchisees.
 Furthermore, a franchisee cannot contract out of the rights granted to it or grant a waiver of the obligations imposed on franchisors under the legislation.

-The franchise legislation in the six provinces also deems unenforceable any provision in a franchise agreement that restricts the application of the laws of the province, or that restricts the jurisdiction or venue to a forum outside of the province with respect to claims enforceable under that province’s franchise legislation.
+The franchise legislation also deems unenforceable any provision in a franchise agreement that restricts the application of the laws of the province, or that restricts the jurisdiction or venue to a forum outside of the province with respect to claims enforceable under that province's franchise legislation.

 2. The disclosure obligation

-A franchisor wishing to grant a franchise in any of the six provinces noted above must provide the prospective franchisee with a disclosure document at least 14 days before the earlier of either: (i) the signing of the franchise agreement, or any agreement relating to the franchise, by the prospective franchisee, or (ii) the payment of any consideration relating to the franchise.
+A franchisor wishing to grant a franchise in any of the six disclosure provinces must provide the prospective franchisee with a disclosure document at least 14 days before the earlier of either: (i) the signing of the franchise agreement, or any agreement relating to the franchise, by the prospective franchisee, or (ii) the payment by the prospective franchisee of any consideration relating to the franchise.

-A disclosure document must contain all of the information prescribed by the regulations under the legislation, as well as all other “material facts” (as discussed below) that would reasonably be considered relevant to a prospect’s decision to acquire the franchise.
-The disclosure document must also contain the franchisor’s financial statements in either audited or review-engagement form.
+A disclosure document must contain all of the information prescribed by the regulations under the legislation, including the franchisor's financial statements in either audited or review-engagement form, as well as all other "material facts" (as discussed below) that would reasonably be considered relevant to a prospective franchisee's decision to acquire the franchise.
 Large, mature franchisors may be exempt from the requirement to include financial statements if they meet certain criteria.

 a.
 Material facts

-The requirement for the disclosure of information beyond that specifically prescribed by provincial legislation has led to some of Canada’s most significant franchise-related court decisions.
+The requirement to disclose information beyond that specifically prescribed by the legislation has led to some of Canada's most significant franchise-related court decisions.
 As a result, disclosure documents must, in many circumstances, be customized to include information applicable to the subject matter of the franchise grant or the location of the proposed franchise.

-A disclosure document must be certified as complete disclosure in accordance with the applicable provincial statute.
+A disclosure document must be certified as complete disclosure in accordance with the legislation.
 A signed and dated certificate is not a mere formality but a mandatory requirement of the disclosure requirements.
-Failure to include a proper certificate in a disclosure document will result in a determination that no disclosure was provided to the franchisee.
+Failure to include a properly signed certificate in a disclosure document will result in a determination that no disclosure was provided to the franchisee.

-The certificate must be signed and dated in the manner prescribed by the applicable provincial statute.
-In particular, an incorporated franchisor must ensure that the certificate is signed by two of its officers or directors (or one, if there is only one).
-It must be signed personally and not on behalf of the franchisor.
+The certificate must be signed and dated in the manner prescribed by the legislation.
+In particular, an incorporated franchisor must ensure that the certificate is signed by two of its officers or directors (or one, if there is only one) and must be signed personally by the directors and officer, not on behalf of the franchisor.

-In the event of a franchisor’s failure to comply with its disclosure obligations, there are two separate remedies available to a franchisee: rescission and claims for misrepresentation.
+In the event of a franchisor's failure to comply with its disclosure obligations, there are two separate remedies available to a franchisee: rescission or a claim for failure to comply with the disclosure obligations or misrepresentation.

-A franchisee has the right to rescind a franchise agreement if a franchisor fails to properly comply with the disclosure requirements.
-Following a valid rescission, the franchisor is obliged to put the franchisee back into the position it had been in prior to the purchase of the franchise.
-A franchisor faced with a rescission claim is required to:
+A franchisee has the right to rescind a franchise agreement if the franchisor fails to properly comply with the disclosure requirements.
+Following a valid rescission, the franchisor is obliged to essentially put the franchisee back into the position it had been in prior to the purchase of the franchise by:

-- Refund all monies paid to the franchisor by the franchisee
+- Refunding all monies paid to the franchisor by the franchisee

-- Purchase all inventory, equipment and supplies purchased by the franchisee pursuant to the franchise agreement at the price paid by the franchisee
+- Purchasing all inventory, equipment and supplies purchased by the franchisee pursuant to the franchise agreement at the price paid by the franchisee; and

-- Compensate the franchisee for all losses incurred to establish and operate the franchised business
+- Compensating the franchisee for all losses incurred to establish and operate the franchised business